jamiebutterworth2016/machine-learning/practical/algorithms/linear-regression.md

 [Theory](/theory/supervised-learning/linear-regression.md)

-Start with a table which has at least two numeric columns.

 ## Preparation
+1. Start with a table which has at least two numeric columns.
-1. Remove or fill missing values.
+2. Remove or fill missing values.
-2. Choose the independent variables which correlate most wth the dependent variable.
+3. Choose the independent variables which correlate most wth the dependent variable.

 _If a strong linear correlation exists between two or more independent variables, this leads to a problem called collinearity where individual variables are not unique.\
 You can still rely on the model's accuracy but you won't know which similar variables are influential and which are redundant._

+## Libraries required
+- pandas
+- seaborn
+- sklearn

 ## Import libraries
 ```
-import pandas as pd
-import seaborn as sns
 %matplotlib inline
 from sklearn.model_selection import train_test_split
 from sklearn.linear_model import LinearRegression